beckym223/manual_work/E6_long_edited.md

 tive developments in product and finan- cial markets?
 And there are other examples of the same sort.
 Early work not only in
-14 Kenneth Arrow (1971) has since attempted to fit into general equilibrium analysis the case in which there are both monopolistic and competitive firms.
-I should say that this exercise was characterized more by rigor than by relevance.
-15 I am speaking here only of the persistence of the assumption of perfect competition in theoretical work regardless of the changes to which I refer.
-This is not to deny that useful theoretical work has been done in some of these problem areas.
-At this point, I cannot refrain from quoting Arrow:
-"The prestige status of the purest of pure economic theory has never been higher; and yet there is now as there has always been, a pervasive skepticism about the descriptive power and normative utility of Wal- rasian and other varieties of the theory of general competitive equilibrium" (1967, p.
-733).
-16 Here I emphasize decision making in the large firm.
-Much of the recent theoretical work on decision making under uncertainty has taken place in an institutional vacuum and is presumably applicable to small as well as to very large decision-making units.
-On the other hand, what is conventionally referred to as organization theory generally addresses itself to the relatively large organization.
-For an innovative attempt to develop a theory of economic behavior for the large firm, see Robin Marris (1964).
-In this context, reference should also be made to the work of Richard Cyert, James March, Herbert Simon, and their students at Carnegie- Mellon.
-17 For a survey of some of the relevant recent litera- ture with an emphasis on the institutional setting for decision making, see Eirik Furubotn and Svetozar Pejovich.
-The issues raised here are also emphasized by Galbraith.

 ### ---Economics-1976-0-10.txt---